tomosh22/practical-3/specification-1/README.md

+##Produce a Markdown file in your repository directory that combines your findings in one place.
 ###1 Read in a .txt file and parse the content.
 From previous experience during A-level I knew that I could use the method ".open()" in order to retrieve data from
 a text file.
 However at the time of doing this, I was not using the provided text document but instead my own created